skit-ai/lute/README.md

 g.run(values_dict={ text: "Whats up people!" })

 # You can also just pass the values directly as positional arguments
-# If there are multiple variables, we expect a list-ish input
 g.run("Whats up people!")

 # This might return something like